A Dill Pickle

-Plot summary
+Plot

 A man and a woman who used to be romantically involved meet by chance in a tea-house not having seen each other for about six years.
 We learn that the woman ended their earlier relationship in a letter she wrote to him, but we come to doubt that she expected the letter to do so.
-They sit together and reminisce about past events - for example, the day they spent at Kew Gardens together.
+They sit together and reminisce about past events – for example, the day they spent at Kew Gardens together.
 Both initially seem to regret not being friends any longer.
 The man tells her about his many journeys abroad, insisting that he has accomplished alone the things they had said they would do together.
 He tells her about Russia and how different the society is there.
 Despite his originally being perhaps poorer and her being better-off (there is a reference to her in the past eating expensive caviar), now the man seems to be prosperous, while the woman has perhaps fared less well, having had, for example, to give up her piano.
 The man's manners, however, still partly reflect his poorer origins.
 For example, the man unwittingly risks offending the woman by recalling that she had few friends.
 He also talks repeatedly about money and what things cost.
 He claims that when they were together he loved her more than she him.
 The reader, however, can see that the woman remains attracted to him, and the man appears uncommitted; finally, the man dismisses their earlier selves as immature, mentioning how he had studied the mind while he was in Russia.
 Here he is unable to complete his sentence because his companion suddenly leaves.
 He recovers quickly from this surprise, though, asking the waitress not to charge him for the cream which had not been used.